NOTE: The 2022 grant cycle is complete. Please check back in early 2023 for the next round of grant funding!

 For instance, perhaps an exceptionally accomplished high school musician has been accepted into a summer intensive study program at Interlochen, Tanglewood, or the Curtis Summerfest, or somewhere in Europe, such as the Bel Canto Institute in Florence, Italy.
 A Crescendo Music Awards Grant could assist in funding this life-changing summer experience.

-As an example for an organizational applicant, perhaps a high school school band director has the opportunity to attend a special intensive summer conducting workshop to improve her skills and revitalize her teaching and therefore benefit her entire music program, but does not have the means to fund such an opportunity.
-Or, perhaps a high school choir director with a large Hispanic student population would like to plan a professional development study trip to Cuba and Mexico, studying indigenous folk song traditions with local ethnomusicologists; he creates a detailed itinerary, makes contact with local experts, and creates lesson plans to incorporate new discoveries from field research to enliven and enrich his school music program in Oklahoma -- the only thing lacking is funding to realize the dream.
-The only limit is your imagination.
+As an example for an organizational applicant, perhaps a high school school orchestra director has the opportunity to attend a special intensive summer conducting workshop to improve her skills and revitalize her teaching and therefore benefit her entire music program, but does not have the means to fund such an opportunity.
+Perhaps a marching band teacher would like to study comparative marching band styles by attending the Royal Edinburgh Military Tattoo and other military band events over a two-week tour of the UK.
+Perhaps a high school choir director with a large Hispanic student population would like to plan a professional development study trip to Mexico, studying indigenous folk song traditions with local ethnomusicologists; he creates a detailed itinerary, makes contact with local experts, and creates lesson plans to incorporate new discoveries from field research to enliven and enrich his school music program in Oklahoma -- the only thing lacking is funding to realize the dream.
 Explain to the committee how a grant would benefit the entire music program and present a detailed, well-thought-out grant proposal, and a Crescendo Music Awards Grant could help fund these types of exceptional, transformational experiences for an educator and his or her music program.
+ATTENTION TEACHERS: the only limit is your imagination!

 Grants will be made directly to the Applicant.
 Recipients may be invited to perform for the Rotary Club of Tulsa.